Alvin05-maker/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Counting the lines with the pattern "bin" in the file /etc/passwd
+Display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd